hswlab/dist-pronothek/README.md

 # Pronothek Video Downloader
-Pronothek is a simple video downloader for various streaming/media platforms, such as YouTube.
+Pronothek is a simple video downloader for various streaming/media platforms.
 In the current version 1.0.0, only video downloads from xvideos.de are supported.
 More pages will be added gradually in subsequent versions.

 ![preview](https://github.com/hswlab/dist-pronothek/blob/main/Screenshot.png)

 # Nuget packages and associated licenses used for the app